#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the soil is pliable and warm, consider planting your flower, fruit, or vegetable seeds directly into your garden.
+If the soil isn't frozen or cold, consider planting your fruit, flower, or vegetable seeds directly into your garden.
 This is called the "direct sow" method.
 Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed envelope for how and when to sow seeds.
+Consult your seed package for when and how to sow seeds.

 Do you carry organic seeds and plants?